IanGBrennan/CommunicatingFigures/README.md

 # Outline and Materials
 The basic format includes 6 interactive tutorials that are accompanied by hands-on exercises.
 Conceivably you could run through all this information on your own (and I encourage you to), but you won't get the full effect without my silky-smooth voice.

-Each activity is included in its own folder (01-06), which includes all the files required to replicate the exercise.
+Each activity is included in its own folder (01-07), which includes all the files required to replicate the exercise.
 I've designed it all in RMarkdown, and exported it as html files, so when you open a folder you can open the html in a browser and follow along, or open the markdown file (.Rmd) and go through there taking notes as you go.

 ## Tuesday 10th December

 ### 01 [*Understanding Images*](https://github.com/IanGBrennan/CommunicatingFigures/tree/master/01_Understanding_Images)
+Introducing image file types, and why they matter

 ### 02 [*Introducing Adobe Illustrator*](https://github.com/IanGBrennan/CommunicatingFigures/tree/master/02_Adobe_Illustrator)
+How can we make the most of Adobe Illustrator? and a quick-guide to tools

 ### 03 [*Build-a-GIF*](https://github.com/IanGBrennan/CommunicatingFigures/tree/master/03_Build_GIF)
+Using *magick* in R to build a GIF

 ### 04 [*GIFs with gganimate*](https://github.com/IanGBrennan/CommunicatingFigures/tree/master/04_gganimate)
+Using *gganimate* to animate *ggplot* in R

 ### 05 [*Interactive Plots with* plotly](https://github.com/IanGBrennan/CommunicatingFigures/tree/master/05_Plotly)
+Outside the (static) box, using *plotly* to create interactive plots

 ## Wednesday 11th December

 ### 07 [*Figure Design*](https://github.com/IanGBrennan/CommunicatingFigures/tree/master/07_Figure_Design)
+What makes a good figure?
+And how can we adapt this for presentation slides?

 ### 08 *DIY Figures*
+This is free time to work on a figure of your own

 ### (optional) *Shiny Web Apps*
+If time allows, we can mess around a little with Shiny to showcase interactive figures in a web interface